lala-la-flaca/DevOpsBootcamp_6_Nexus_Cloud_Java/README.md

    <img src=""/>

-6. Verify that the .jar file is available
+6. Verify that the .jar file is available.

 7. Push the artifact to the Nexus repository.